stefanheule/obsidian/README.md

 **Version 2.4 (2016-08-04)**

 - Square version of the watch face.
-- Use actual temperature rather than "feels like" for forecast.io.
+- Use actual temperature rather than apparent temperature for forecast.io.
+- Change default refresh rate for weather to 30 minutes.

 **Version 2.3 (2016-06-25)**